 On a keto diet, not being able to drink plenty of water can threaten your health.
 Why?
 Water is dispelled much more quickly when you’re in ketosis, and thus electrolytes are also excreted through your urine at a faster rate.
 To prevent an imbalance, those electrolytes need to be replaced right away.

-Small amounts of coconut water is a reliable option for replenishing electrolytes, as are low-sugar Gatorade and bone broth.
-The bonus: These can help you beat “keto flu.”
+Small amounts of coconut water is a reliable option for replenishing electrolytes, as are Vitamin Water Zero and bone broth with sea salt.
+Make sure to add plenty of sea salt to your meals as well.
+The bonus: These tips can help you beat the so called “keto flu.”

 Bonus: Carb Creep

 Eating too many carbs is definitely an issue and you have to find the range that works for your over time.
 Many experts say less than 50 carbs.
 Some doctor-led programs say less than 20 total carbs (basically lettuce only).
 Many books such as Dr. Atkins allow 30 net carbs which means that subtracting the fiber from the total carbs.
 It is good to keep a food journal the first few weeks to stay on track with carb intake and again if you hit a plateau.
 Sometimes people eat way more carbs than they think they are consuming.